dvalle22/Mel-Danilo-Cody/index.md

 - **Learning MySQL statements and Clauses**

 ## Typographical Conventions
-In MySQL, you can often troubleshoot your own errors, but highlighting over red_underlined text as can be seen in the example below.
+In MySQL, you can often troubleshoot your own errors, by highlighting over red_underlined text as can be seen in the example below.

     SELECT *
     FROM Reef